Frequently Asked Questions

 Q. Is it safe to bring my puppy out in public, after picking him/her up?

 A. Your puppy will have at least one set of puppy shots before leaving our home.
 Please discuss this concern with your vet and be sure to bring his vaccination records.
-According to our vaccine manufacturers, it may take 7-21 days for the puppy to develop immunity from the date of his first vaccine.
+According to some , it may take 7-21 days for the puppy to develop immunity from the date of his first vaccine.

 Q: What do I need to buy or do before picking up my puppy?

 A: Please read our Checklist below.
-We will email you Puppy Notes usually within one week of your pick up date, to let you know what the puppy is currently eating, his/her daily routine, vaccination and health information.
+We will provide you with up to date Puppy Notes, to let you know what the puppy is currently eating, his/her daily routine, vaccination and health information.
 Please do the following puppy "homework" below in advance.

 Checklist of items to have and things to do BEFORE coming to pick up your puppy.